 If the candidate is accepted, he attends the 6-month Operator Training Course (OTC) which still manages to wash people out who can’t keep up with stressful training curriculum – I understand 60-70% pass.
 If you want to get into the specifics on selection and OTC, you can read plenty of books including Inside Delta Force, Kill bin Laden, and The Mission, The Men, and Me.

-ST6’s selection process is very interesting in my opinion.
+SEAL Team Six’s selection process is very interesting in my opinion.
 It’s comprised of two parts: the Review and Green Team.
-The Review portion consists of the SEAL submitting his application for entrance to Team 6.
-After which his name, team designation, and picture is posted on a wall in a corridor at Dam Neck and it is up to the individual ST6 members to give that candidate a check sign or a minus sign to signify if he should be allowed to undertake the selection process.
+The Review portion consists of the SEAL submitting his application for entrance to the team.
+After which his name, team designation, and picture are posted on a wall in a corridor at Dam Neck and it is up to the individual members to give that candidate a check sign or a minus sign to signify if he should be allowed to undertake the selection process.

-If the SEAL is accepted, he attends the 6-month long “Green Team.”
+If the SEAL is accepted, he attends the six-month-long “Green Team.”
 Green Team is very similar to Delta’s OTC and is held once a year.
-50% do not complete the course.
-At the end of Green Team; the graduates are part of a draft process which is held by different representatives from the squadrons.
-Because ST6 are almost all SEALs – many of the Green Teamers and the ST6 members know each other from past assignments or training.
+Fifty percent do not complete the course.
+At the end of Green Team, the graduates take part in a draft process held by different representatives from the squadrons because SEAL Team Six members are almost all SEALs — many of the Green Teamers and the Team Six members know each other from past assignments or training.
 It’s in this process that the graduates get “drafted” into their respective squadrons.

-NOTE: I mention that “almost” all members of ST6 are SEALs and not “all” because ST6 is rumored to be open to members of the Marines as well as long as they attend BUD/s (they don’t need to attend SQT).
-I don’t have any concrete information if any are on the team.
+NOTE: I mention that “almost” all members of SEAL Team Six are SEALs and not “all” because the Team is rumored to be open to members of the Marines as well as long as they attend BUD/S (they don’t need to attend SQT).
+I don’t have any concrete information if any are on the Team.

-The team that I worked with in Iraq had a ST6 sniper attached to them.
+The team that I worked with in Iraq had a SEAL Team Six sniper attached to them.
 He defended an Iraqi police station from being overrun by insurgents during the Battle of Mosul in 2004 from a hotel rooftop.
-To answer your question, yes, he was a bad ass.
-In a place like Iraq where most of the combat was conducted in urban and close quarters environments, you really can’t tell the difference between a Delta operation verses a ST6 operation.
+To answer your question, yes, he was a badass.
+In a place like Iraq where most of the combat was conducted in urban and close-quarters environments, you really can’t tell the difference between a Delta operation versus a SEAL Team Six operation.

 Afghanistan has shown to be a different case.
 Many times during an assault against an objective in the rugged mountains of Afghanistan a simple clandestine HVT snatch and grab operation can turn into a major ambush.
 When this happens, the operation just turned conventional.